-· · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · ·

 GBR/TPR hospitals must report closures and shifts of services to unregulated settings to the HSCRC so that necessary global budget adjustments can be made.
 HSCRC staff will introduce policies to adjust for changing patterns in transfers to AMCs, (Johns Hopkins Hospital and University of Maryland Medical Center) which may be encouraged or reduced based on institutional capabilities.
 This policy would begin effective with FY 2015.

-Volume and N/A The volume and case-mix

-Case-Mix governor will be calculated based

-Governor solely on the volume changes of

-non-global revenues under the All-

-Payer Limit.

-All-Payer Requirement Adjustments Adjustments as needed to meet the sa model established in the final contrac Maryland

-PAU Adjustments Adjustments based on attainment or i reduction and other future PAU progr 1

-3 Adjustments based on attainment or i 1

-Quality Based programs and other future quality out -

-Scaling HSCRC. come programs developed by the

-Adjustments

-UCC Adjustments to account for the poolir ag of LICC costs amongst all

-Adjustments hospitals.
-Annual updates to amount

-pool.

-Seed Funding Necessary funds should be made Hospitals should be encouraged to

-for New available for infrastructure adopt a global budget.

-Initiatives investments necessary to succeed

-under the GBR and TPR

-methodologies, considering the

-constraint in volumes and costs

-required for success and the efforts
+N/A The volume and case-mix governor will be calculated based solely on the volume changes of non-global revenues under the All- Adjustments as needed to meet the sa model established in the final contrac Maryland • • Adjustments based on attainment or i reduction and other future PAU progr 1 Adjustments based on attainment or i programs and other future quality out HSCRC. - Adjustments to account for the poolir hospitals.
+Annual updates to amount pool. • Necessary funds should be made available for infrastructure investments necessary to succeed under the GBR and TPR methodologies, considering the constraint in volumes and costs Hospitals should be encouraged to adopt a global budget. closures and shifts of services to unregulated settings to the HSCRC so that necessary global budget adjustments can be made.
+HSCRC staff will introduce policies to adjust for changing patterns in transfers to AMCs, (Johns Hopkins Hospital and University of Maryland Medical Center) which may be encouraged or reduced based on institutional capabilities.
+This policy would begin effective with FY 2015.
+N/A Adjustments as needed to meet the sa model established in the final contract Maryland Adjustments based on attainment or i reduction and other future PAU prog Adjustments based on attainment or i programs and other future quality out HSCRC.